-In our opinion, if OCP Funds exercises the Aston Options into ordinary share capital of the Company, the likelihood of the Company receiving a takeover offer will diminish as OCP Funds will hold a relevant interest in 30.4%11 of the enlarged issued capital of the Company.
+In our opinion, if the Proposed Exercise is approved the likelihood of the Company receiving a takeover offer without the agreement of OCF Funds will diminish as OCP Funds will hold a relevant interest in 43.8% of the enlarged issued capital of the Company.
+We note however, that OCP Funds is a financial investor and will seek to exit its investment in AQR at some point in the future as part of it's investment objectives.